free-creations/a2jmidi/README.md

 a2jmidi "Sequencer_B" &

 ```
-Save this file as `.a2jmidi_setup` under your root and make it executable.
+Save this file as `.a2jmidi_setup` in your home directory and make it executable.

 In _QjackCtl_ go to the Setup/Options panel.
 Activate `Execute Script after Startup`
 and enter `$HOME/.a2jmidi_setup` as startup script.